PRKGit365/Health-Analytics-Project-Using-SQL/README.md

 📖 Description

-This is a health analytics project from the LinkedIn Learning "Healthcare SQL" course with Thais Cooke.
+This is a health analytics project from the LinkedIn Learning "Healthcare SQL" course.
 Included is an index of queries used and sample output for the data set provided in the course.

 📈 Project Scenario